luckboy/espact/README.md

 A target in an YAML list can be represented by a list.
 The first element of this list is a package path and the second element of this list is the target name.
-If the list has one element, the target name is `build`.
+If the list has one element, the target name is the target name of the rule.
 The target can be presented by a text if the rule of this target and a rule with this list are in same package.
 This text is name of this target.

 Shell commands are executed in the work directory.
 All results of execution of rules should be in this directory.
 This directory will contain the `targets` with files of made targets after